-\Please save your forms in this format: YourLastName, Tape1.doc, YourLastName, Tape2.doc, etc.
+^{}Please save your forms in this format: YourLastName, Tape1.doc, YourLastName, Tape2.doc, etc.

-Appendix C CON 5390-OL2 Guidelines for Case Presentations
+Appendix C CON 5390-OL1 Guidelines for Case Presentations

-\\The two recordings you submit for case presentations may be the same as two of your required tape review.
+The two recordings you submit for case presentations may be the same as two of your required tape review.
 Note, you will need to fill out both the tape review form and complete the written Case Presentation.
+[For CMHC Interns: You must complete and submit one Comprehensive Clinical Assessment (CCA) and one Individual Intake Assessment (CACREP 5.C.3.a.).
+These forms are found in BlackBoard.
+After completing the assessment follow the instructions below.]

 In preparing for your group presentation, you should select a client with whom you are having some difficulty.
 Prior to our meeting, you should organize information about your client and your experiences with them.
-Prepare a typed summary of the information outlined below to distribute to the group at the time of the presentation.
+Prepare PowerPoint presentation or a typed summary of the information outlined below to distribute to the group at the time of the presentation.
 Please include a brief audio/video presentation of the chosen session of at least 7 minutes.
 Your introduction and review of the audio/video should last no more than 15 minutes.
 This leaves the majority of the time for feedback and comments from your peers and supervisor.
 Your case presentation should include the following kinds of information: